2 American survivors of deadly Mexico kidnapping are being treated in US hospital, officials say, as bodies of 2 killed are examined. Here's what we know – KION546

 Victims Shaeed Woodard and Zindell Brown were found dead at the scene, a US official familiar with the ongoing investigation told CNN.
 Their remains are expected to be repatriated to the US after a Mexican medical examiner completes a forensic examination to determine their causes of death, the source added.

-The surviving travelers, Latavia Washington McGee and and Eric Williams, were found alive, and Washington McGee had not been injured, Villarreal said.
+The surviving travelers are Latavia Washington McGee, who had no injuries, and and Eric Williams, who was wounded, Villarreal said.

-Williams, however, had been shot three times — once in one leg and twice in the other — and was brought to a hospital in Texas to undergo surgery, his wife, Michele Williams, told CNN.
 The FBI confirmed Tuesday that Williams and Washington McGee had been transported to a hospital in the US.

-“I got my daughter and she’s alive,” Washington McGee’s mother, Barbara Burgess, told CNN.
-Washington McGee cried on the phone to her mother from the Texas hospital.
+“I got my daughter and she’s alive,” Washington McGee’s mother, Barbara Burgess, told CNN affiliate WPDE.
+Washington McGee cried on the phone to her from the hospital, Burgess told the affiliate.
 “She watched two of them die.
-They [died] in front of her,” Burgess said.
+They [died] in front of her.”

 The tight-knit group of friends had driven to Mexico from South Carolina so Washington McGee — a mother of six — could undergo a medical procedure in Matamoros, two family members told CNN.

-Note: Correction: An earlier version of this story gave the wrong source for the interview with Barbara Burgess.
-She made the comments to CNN affiliate WPDE.